soohyuncho/soohyuncho.github.io/_projects/1_project.md

 ---

 We have observed gender gaps in policy attitudes in various issue areas.
-Yet, the effects of automation on women and their attitudes toward deindustrialization are less scrutinized.
-I also conduct a meta-analysis of the international relations literature on the gender gap in attitudes toward foreign policy.
+However, less attention has been paid to gender in IPE.

 **Related projects:**

  1. Protectionism Reconsidered: Economic Insecurity and the Gender Gap in Trade Attitudes
- 2. Measuring Women's Economic Rights
+ 2. Assessing the Gap Between De Jure and De Facto Gender Equality in the Labor Market
  3. Automation and Gendered Labor Markets (with Jae-wook Lee)
  4. Reassessing Gender Gaps in Foreign Policy
  5. Gender Bias and Implicit Attitudes Toward Refugees (with Liwu Gan)